Chainbing (CBG) Price Tops $0.12 on Major Exchanges

-Chainbing (CBG) traded down 4% against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on September 22nd.
-In the last seven days, Chainbing has traded up 2.5% against the dollar.
-One Chainbing token can now be purchased for about $0.12 or 0.00000192 BTC on major cryptocurrency exchanges.
-Chainbing has a total market cap of $61.20 million and approximately $27,191.33 worth of Chainbing was traded on exchanges in the last day.
+Chainbing (CBG) traded down 0.1% against the U.S. dollar during the 24-hour period ending at 10:00 AM ET on September 26th.
+One Chainbing token can currently be purchased for $0.12 or 0.00000192 BTC on popular cryptocurrency exchanges.
+In the last seven days, Chainbing has traded up 4.7% against the U.S. dollar.
+Chainbing has a market capitalization of $62.86 million and $27,191.33 worth of Chainbing was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.